Making the Monster: The Science of Mary Shelley’s Frankenstein

 Talks

-I wrote about Frankenstein and I also give talks about making your own monster.
-For more information click here.
+I wrote about Frankenstein and I also give talks about the science that may have inspired Mary Shelley.
+To hear how to make your own monster click here

 Reviews